 The Kosovo government’s legal advisor on the highway tender, the British international law firm Eversheds, also advised its client against signing the contract with Bechtel.
 Eversheds found Bechtel’s bid to be noncompliant with the invitation to tender because it did not include a fixed price and a specific design.
 The tender process was also not considered “competitive,” because only one other bid was considered (from an Austrian firm).
 The terms and conditions of the contract “do not reflect a good deal for the government of Kosovo,” the firm wrote bluntly in an internal memo dated Feb.
 5, 2010, and shared by a confidential source for this story.
 The $551,225,824 bid price offered by Bechtel was, contractually, “nothing more than a non-binding estimate.”

 Despite these warnings, the Kosovo government signed the contract with Bechtel in April 2010.
 Dell was present at the event.
 There had been virtually no public debate and little information made available about the U.S. company’s plan for the highway.
 The Ministry of Infrastructure didn’t respond to repeated interview requests for this article, and it declined to disclose the highway contract, citing Kosovo’s Law on Public Information as precluding it from doing so because the document “could be used by the competition.”

 But when Feith asked for the Bechtel bid and information about its budgetary implications, he said that Kosovo government officials refused — and that Dell sided with them.
-“Formally speaking, I was left out in the cold,” Feith recalled in an interview last year.
+“Formally speaking, I was left out in the cold,” Feith recalled in January of last year.

 “I thought it was bizarre that the ambassador of a Western country would take such a directly opposing position to IMF advice,” he added.
 “We normally support the analysis of the IMF and World Bank.”